Which Australian Standards apply to security screens?

 - Knife Shear Test

-To replicate the impact an intruder is capable of exerting, a 40kg bag of lead is swung into the security screen exerting 100 joules of energy.
-This test is carried out concurrently five times.
+To replicate the impact an intruder is capable of exerting, a bag of sand and lead shot is swung into the security screen exerting 100 and 200 joules of energy.

 Jemmy Test – created to imitate an intruder using a levering object, such as a screwdriver, to force their way past the security screen.
-A mechanical winch is used to apply a standard force to a screwdriver, in an attempt to pry the door open to all hinging and locking locations.
+A mechanical winch is used to apply a standard force to a screwdriver, in an attempt to pry the door open.

 Pull Test – created to imitate an intruder attempting to pull out the security screen.